Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: Between 80–84 degrees

-Overview: Located in Birch Bay, Wash., about two hours north of Seattle and near the Canadian border, this family-friendly water park features nine slides, a 40-person hot tub (ages 7 or older), kiddie pool, volleyball, basketball and activity pool.
+Overview: Keep this one in mind for your summer 2025 plans!
+Located in Birch Bay, Wash., about two hours north of Seattle and near the Canadian border, this family-friendly water park features eight slides, a 40-person hot tub (ages 7 or older), kiddie pool, volleyball, basketball and activity pool.
 For snacks, there is a concession stand.
 The black slides include the Black Hole and a slide with a 60-foot drop (kids must be at least 12 years old and weigh at least 100 pounds to go on the drop).
 For tots: The kiddie pool, for ages 8 and younger, has three slides.

-Tips: Check online for special deals.
-Reserve a covered spot online.
+Tips: Check online for details regarding the 2025 season.
 Outside food is allowed but no competitor-restaurant food is allowed (fast food and pizza).
 No coolers, alcohol or glass allowed.

 Reservations: Covered and picnic areas are available for reservation online.